+The road is 753 km (467 miles) long running from the capital of Tibet, Lhasa, with the Chinese/Nepalese border between Zhangmu and Kodari.
 The road was opened in 1967, but Nepal closed the border to trade due to severe restrictions imposed by Beijing.
 At that time the road's sole purpose was militaristic.

 Is the Friendship Highway paved?

 The road is totally paved.
 However, the road is very bumpy and could be dangerous at some places.
 It is driveable by all kinds of vehicles.
 The earthquake of 2015 destroyed parts of the highway.
 The road tops out at 5,260 m (17,260 ft) above the sea level.

 The road runs over 4.000m for a long section and crosses three passes over 5,000 m (16,400 ft):

 Gyatso La, at 5,260 m (17,260 ft) above the sea level

 Lalung La, at 5,050 m (16,570 ft) above the sea level